codeslash21/git-bash/command.md

 - `rm [file name] [file name]` - to delete multiple files together.
 - `open [img name]` - to open img from cmd line.
 - `git add -u` - move all the deleted file to staging area, but not other kind of files.
-- `git add -A` - move all the deelted and added files to staging area.
+- `git add -A` - move all the deleted and added files to staging area.
 - If we use bash command instead of git command then file will be in working directory not in staging area.
 Like `rm [file name]` to delete a file.
 And to permanently delete the file we have to add that in staging area and then commit.
 - In `.gitignore` file we can write the name or the expression of files which we want to ignore.
 And all those file will not be in git repository but in file system.
 Even if the ignored file is modified it will not be shown by `git status` command, means we dont have to move that file to staging area and make commit.
 - `git diff [commit_id] [commit_id]` - to get difference between two commits.
 We can use HEAD as latest commit.
 If we dont give any commit ids then it will give difference between HEAD and latest uncommited changes.